What are the most popular winter festivals in Lapland?

 Where can visitors stay to experience winter festivals in Lapland?

 Accommodation plays a crucial role in enhancing the winter festival experience, and Lapland offers a range of options that blend comfort with unique Arctic charm.
-The Aurora Queen Resort, located in the serene environment of northern Finland, is an exemplary choice for those seeking a magical stay.
+The Aurora Queen Resort, located in the serene environment of Northern Finland, is an exemplary choice for those seeking a magical stay.
 Our glass-ceiling aurora view igloos and panorama suites provide an immersive experience, allowing guests to witness the Northern Lights from the comfort of their own rooms.

 The resort, family-owned and operated, emphasizes a connection to nature and sustainability, using geothermal heating and solid wood materials.
 This commitment to the environment ensures that guests enjoy a peaceful retreat without compromising on modern comforts.
 The intimate setting with only 17 igloos fosters a sense of exclusivity and tranquility, perfect for those looking to escape the hustle and bustle.